Skip to content

 Uncaught Errors

-What happens if errors are uncaught?
+What happens if your code creates uncatchable exceptions?
 In this case, the default HTTP handler exception output is used.
 The processing is interrupted, and the user will need to refresh the browser.
 Use this only for unexpected behavior:

 abap